mateenagy/vue-formify/packages/primevue/README.md

 </template>
 ```
 ## ⚠️ Known issues
 - **InputOtp**: Basic component not working properly, but with template everything is fine.
-It is a Bu in the PrimeVue package.
+It is a bug	 in the PrimeVue package.
 - **Password**: Bug in the PrimeVue package.